to the Main Frrraction Guide→

 [Note: In the case of iu-division, if either d or q divides n then both divide n with unique quotients, so we often use n/d instead of the triplet (n,d,q) and say "n/d shows (or does not show) q ←iu→ d"].

-In past versions of modular division, violations of q ↔ d were common — and for most systems Zm unless m were prime — the violations seemed incoherently scattered among n/d ratios.
+In past versions of modular division, violations of q ↔ d were common and — for most systems Zm unless m were prime — the violations were incoherently scattered among n/d ratios.

 The issue is not new to modular arithmetic.
 In the Gauss "e formulation" of division, only euler units (residues co-prime with the modulus) could be denominators, but q ←e→ d then required both n and d to be euler units because, if n isn't euler then q ≡ n⋅inv(d) is also not euler, so q didn't e-divide n and q ←e→ d was out of the question.

 The present "iu formulation" of division has finally rationalized the issue.
-We can now prove at least three classes of cases:
+We can now prove at least three classes of cases — Theorems 6, 7, and 8:

 Theorem 6: If n and d are in the same division cluster (either ints or units) then q ←iu→ d.